kyubisation/angular-t9n/README.md

 ## Usage

 Run `ng run {projectName}:t9n`, where `{projectName}` is the name of the project in the `angular.json` file, to start the translation app and open your browser at [http://localhost:4300/](http://localhost:4300/).

+### Standalone Usage

+This library can also be used without an angular.json.
+Install the package globally via `npm install angular-t9n --global` or `yarn global add angular-t9n`.

+Create a config file with `ng-t9n init [name-of-config]` and start a translation server with `ng-t9n path/to/config/file.json`.